 Doing the tasks already done maybe a few months ago?

 Entities have been busy conducting gap analysis and updating their internal IT systems as needed.
 And needless to state, there will be challenges to be overcome and strategic decisions to be taken, for being fully e-invoicing ready.
 Here are 5 Key Areas You Need to Plan for an Effective E-Invoicing Implementation…

-1. Aligning internal systems to the e-invoicing standard
+1. Aligning internal systems to the e-invoicing implementation standard

-The e-invoicing standard published by the Government has about 150 data fields and is based on the best practices followed globally and takes into account some of the industry peculiarities.
-However all the internal data fields may not be needed to be fully mapped to the e-invoicing specification.
-Hence the decision to be taken is whether to go for full overhauling or to meet the minimum e-invoicing compliance requirements.
-We have listed down few factors that may help you in decisioning:
+The e-invoicing format published by the Government has about 150 data fields and is based on the best practices followed globally and takes into account some of the industry peculiarities.
+However, all the internal data fields may not be needed to be fully mapped to the e-invoicing specification.
+Hence the decision to be taken is whether to go for full overhauling or to meet the minimum e-invoicing implementation compliance requirements.
+We have listed down a few factors that may help you in decision making:

 |Heads||Only to meet the compliance requirement||Complete overhaul of invoicing process|